 How Does Federated Search Work?

-When a user makes a single query, the federated search engine simultaneously searches different systems and information sources and presents the search results in one user interface.
+Federated search retrieves information from different content sources via a search application built on top of search engine(s).
+When a user enters a query, the federated search engine simultaneously searches the connected index of different systems and information sources.
+The federated search system then presents the search results in a single interface.

 In addition, some federated search engines can also pass along the users’ credentials in the search query.
 For example, a manager at a tax advisory firm may want to find previous years’ tax returns – but that manager should not have credentials to access other firms’ forms and information resources.
-By enabling the search engine to pass the end user credentials in an authenticated user setting, the security model of the content is still respected.
+By enabling the search engine to pass the end user credentials in an authenticated user setting, the security model of the content is still enforced.

 This is invaluable in complex organizations with thousands of sources in the cloud and on-premise — as long as the federated search engine can understand a corporation’s labyrinthic permission schemes!